 - a feeling of tiredness that makes it difficult to do anything

-And of course, we all know the effect stress can have on our personal relationships.
+And of course, we all know the effect stress symptoms can have on our personal relationships.
 If we’re stressed after a long and busy day, we’re far more likely to snap or to become angry at our loved ones.

 But there are ways to deal with tension.
 You can practise techniques that teach you how to deal with and how to reduce stress…